kwongtn/UTeM-R.Programming_Stat.Proj./REPORT.md

   - The probability that a phone is branded `'Xiaomi'` or have `good` condition is `0.4988889`
   - The probability that a phone is branded `'Xiaomi'` or have `excellent` condition is `0.4255556`
   - The probability that a phone is branded `'Xiaomi'` or `'Apple'` is `0.6666667`
-  - The probability that a phone is having a `good` condition given that it is branded `'Apple'` is `0.3166667`
+  - The probability that a phone is having a `good` condition given that it is branded `'Apple'` is `0.3333333`
-  - The probability that a phone is having a `good` condition given that it is branded `'Xiaomi'` is `0.3166667`
+  - The probability that a phone is having a `good` condition given that it is branded `'Xiaomi'` is `0.375`
-  - The probability that a phone is having a `good` condition given that it is branded `'Samsung'` is `0.3166667`
+  - The probability that a phone is having a `good` condition given that it is branded `'Samsung'` is `0.25`
-  - From the 3 previous results, we can also conclude that no phone brand is better as they are `equal` in producing `good` phones.
+  - From the 3 previous results, we can also conclude that `Xiaomi` is the best at creating `good` phones.

 ---
 ## Question 3